Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Construction of the sequence

-In Subsection \ref{ssec:sym_decomp}, we show that $\mathcal{H}_1$ is the completion of $\S\Q\vert_{\mathcal{N}}+\{j_{0,1}^S\}$.
-In other words, all elements of $\mathcal{H}_1$ can be approximated by $aj_{0,1}^S+\S g$ for some $a\in\R$ and $g \in \Q$.
-This is not irrelevant since the symmetric part of the generator preserves the degree of polynomial functions.
-Moreover, the two subspaces $\{j_{0,1}^S\}$ and $\overline{\S\Q}\vert_{\mathcal{N}}$ are orthogonal, and we denote their sum by Nevertheless, this decomposition is not satisfactory, because we want the fluctuating term to be on the form $\cL^\m(f_k)$, and not $\S(f_k)$.
+Nevertheless, this decomposition is not satisfactory, because we want the fluctuating term to be on the form $\cL^\m(f_k)$, and not $\S(f_k)$.
 In order to make this replacement, we need to prove the weak {sector condition}, that gives a control of $\vertiii{ \A^\m g }_1$ by $\vertiii{ \S g }_1$, when $g$ is a quadratic function.
 The argument is explained is Subsection \ref{ssec:replacement} and \ref{ssec:decomposition}, and the weak sector condition is proved in Appendix \ref{app:sector}.
-The only trouble is that this new decomposition is not orthogonal any more, so that we can not express the diffusion coefficient as a variational formula, like \eqref{eq:diffusion}.
+The only trouble is that this new decomposition is no longer orthogonal, so that we can not directly express the diffusion coefficient as a variational formula, like \eqref{eq:diffusion}.
 This problem is solved in Section \ref{sec:diffusion}.